krizzodil/PythonOrientationSpaceResponse/README.md

 Just download and copy the repository into the directory you're working on.

-The following snippet should give you an idea about how to use the code.
+The following snippet should give you an idea about how to use the code:
 ````
 from steerableAROSD import steerableAROSD
 from parameters import DefaultParams